DaSh-bash/AntirrhinumSRNAse/README.md

         - focus on the gap
         - try to force Geneious
         - try BLAST (word-size)
-        - place known SRNAses and conservative regions \
+        - place known SRNAses and conservative regions
-        - (Geneious annotate, use RNAseq data) \
+        - (Geneious annotate, use RNAseq data)
-    b.
-Mapping to the reference \
+    - Mapping to the reference
-            a.
-Use BWA \
+        - Use BWA
-            b.
-Geneious: manual curation \
+        - Geneious: manual curation
-            \bold{c.
-Manual or computational phasing} \
+        - Manual or computational phasing
-    a.
-Phylogeny and origin (+other species \
+    - Phylogeny and origin (+other species)
-    b.
-Some insights on structure and function \
+    - Some insights on structure and function
 3. Distribution of S-allels in the hybrid zone \
     a.
 Frequency in the population \
     b.
 Spacial distribution: no barrier \